eclipse-archived/ceylon-lang.org/documentation/1.0/tour/annotations.md

 ## Annotation constraints

 The second type parameter, `Values`, governs how many different annotations of given program element may return the annotation type.
-Notice that `ConstrainedAnnotation` has an `of` clause telling us that there are only two direct subtypes.
-So any annotation type must be a subtype of one of these two interfaces:
+Ceylon provides two subtypes of `ConstrainedAnnotation` that will be useful for the most common
+cases:

 * If an annotation type is a subtype of [`OptionalAnnotation`](#{site.urls.apidoc_current}/OptionalAnnotation.type.html),